What Is Advanced Manufacturing? A Quick Guide

 Logistics

 Logistics is another area where the two types of manufacturing diverge.
-Traditional manufacturing delivers its product to market through traditional channels, such as highway and rail.
+Traditional manufacturing delivers its product to the market through traditional channels, such as highways and rail.
 Advanced manufacturing uses global supply-chain management.

 Schedule With Interactive Gantt Charts